ajroach42/ajroach42.github.io/_posts/2022-06-23-tiny-music-from-the-american-public-domain.md

 </audio>
 [Download](http://ajroach42.com/images/mamie-blues.oga) - 395 KB

 But the song above is 395K.
-Less than half the size of the photo.
+Roughly half the size of the photo.

 Is it perfect?
 No. Is it archival quality?
 No!
 But Preservation = Future Access, and it's damn accessible, and it sounds good enough.
 It is Small enough that you might have hundreds or thousands of copies before you noticed.
 It's representative of the music, good enough for listening, and small enough to be endlessly duplicated.